 Living the Commandments doesn’t happen just by memorizing them.
 They need to be assimilated into our character so we can quickly recognize daily situations that could easily take a wrong turn if we ignore or disobey them.
 As we assimilate the Commandments into our character, we build strength to make it easier to make good decisions.
 However, we can’t rely on our own strength.
-We need to call upon Jesus to give us the grace and fortitude to put aside our selfish desires and make decisions out of authentic love for God and others.
+We need to call upon Jesus to give us the grace and fortitude to put aside our selfish desires and make decisions based on authentic love for God and others.

 The Praying the Ten Commandments prayer offers several ways to grow strong in the Commandments and call upon God for the grace needed live according to His law of love.
 The prayer also invites us to go beyond the Commandments and into the greatness we were designed and called to become by our Creator.